DevonSmith/DevonSmith.github.io/cs460/hw6/index.md

 ### Step 1:
 Downloading and extracting the full backup of the Adventure Works 2014 Database.
-Adventure Works is an example database from microsoft the represents business database for a fictional company **Adventure Works Cycles** which is a company that manufactures metal and composite bicycles.
+Adventure Works is an example database from Microsoft the represents business database for a fictional company **Adventure Works Cycles** which is a company that manufactures metal and composite bicycles.

 ```sql
 RESTORE FILELISTONLY